 Winged sprint cars have used bump stops on their LR shocks as a simple travel limiter for decades and they mostly use a very primitive form of material that doesn’t have very good predictable compression/rebound properties for a bump stop.
 There is much that can be gained by using some of the better materials that are available on the market today.
 It is key to have some data on the materials you are planning to use so that you can make intelligent decisions when tuning or changing your bump stop gaps and configuration.

 Winged sprint cars are unique in the fact that they load the left side of the car as the wing catches the air when the car yaws on corner entry.
 The LR corner of the car is the most important corner of a winged sprint car because it controls the attitude of the car on entry.
-It is desirable to have the car just barely engage the bump stop at the end of the stretch so when the car enters the corner it is already “touching” the bump stop and can’t get a running start at it when the car wings over.
-This creates the most consistent feel on entry because when the car wings over it simply loads and compresses the bump stop but you won’t get the transition of the car traveling down and then hitting the bump stop.
+It is desirable to have the car just barely engage the bump spring at the end of the stretch so when the car enters the corner it is already engaged and can’t get a running start at it when the car wings over.
+This creates the most consistent feel on entry because when the car wings over it simply loads and compresses the bump spring but you won’t get the transition of the car traveling down and then engaging the spring.

-On smaller tracks the car will actually only engage the bump stop for a short period of time as the car enters the corner – by the middle of the corner the car has rocked up off the bump stop and transferred weight to the right side of the car helping the car square up and change direction.
+On smaller tracks the car will actually only engage for a short period of time as the car enters the corner – in most cases by the middle of the corner the car is off the spring and transferred weight to the right side of the car helping the car square up and change direction.

-Larger tracks with high wing speeds can actually sit the car on the bump stop from corner entry to corner exit because of the sustained left side force on the wing through the corners.
+Larger tracks with high wing speeds will actually sit the car on the bump spring from corner entry to corner exit because of the sustained left side force on the wing through the corners.

-By tuning your bump stop gap (the distance the car travels until it engages the bump stop) you can have a dramatic effect on the balance of the chassis for different conditions.
-To simplify it you can allow your car to travel farther on the left side for heavier or wetter conditions which will take some load off the right side and allow the car to slip across the stickier dirt but as the track goes away you can adjust or change your bump stop to close the gap some and take travel away from the left side which will not allow the car to unload the right side as much for slicker conditions.
+By tuning your gap (the distance the car travels until it engages the bump spring) you can have a dramatic effect on the balance of the chassis for different conditions.
+To simplify it you can allow your car to travel farther on the left side for heavier or wetter conditions which will take some load off the right side and allow the car to slip across the tacky dirt but as the track goes away you can adjust or change your bump spring to close the gap some and take travel away from the left side which will not allow the car to unload the right side as much for slicker conditions.

-One thing to watch out for when tuning working with bump stops is rough tracks – I don’t recommend bump stops on rough tracks.
-What can happen is the car can hit the bump stop hard when the car goes through the roughness and when it hits the bump stop hard it will actually compress the sidewall of the tire causing the tire to bounce when it unloads and generally when they start bouncing they don’t stop until the red flag is out.
+One thing to watch out for when tuning working with bump springs is real rough tracks – I don’t recommend bump springs or stops on rough tracks.
+What can happen is the car can hit the bump spring hard when the car goes through the roughness and when it hits hard it can actually compress the sidewall of the tire causing the tire to bounce when it unloads and generally when they start bouncing they don’t stop until the red flag is out.
 As with anything in racing – common sense is your best tool.